 - It’s a mobile-friendly platform, so you can develop a website that works across a range of devices without compromising on customer experience.

-- There is a free version, Magento Community Edition, which has limited functionality but can be a good fit for small business owners.
+- There is a free version, which has limited functionality but can be a good fit for small business owners.

-- Magento can be quite intimidating for beginners.
+- The platform can be quite intimidating for beginners.
 Many business owners find the UI difficult to use, and it requires a fair amount of coding expertise.
 Unless you plan on hiring a skilled web developer, you may struggle to get your ecommerce store up and running.

 - Compared to other platforms, it's an expensive solution.
 Your plan will depend on the size of your business, but licenses start at $22,000 annually for merchants generating under $1 million in revenue.